 Encouraging clients to switch to credit card payments is easy enough.
 But once you’ve done that, that’s when things might start to feel awkward.
-In a word: tips.

-You’ve spent your career graciously accepting them, but that doesn’t mean you want to outrightly ask for a tip after each session.
+You spent your career graciously accepting them, but that doesn’t mean you want to outrightly ask for a tip after each session.

 Technique 1: Get Rid of the Tip Structure and Charge What You’re Worth

 It makes sense: Even back when cash tips were the norm, there’s so much uncertainty around how many tips you’ll receive each month and when.

-If it makes more sense to raise your rates, then let clients know you’ll no longer expect a tip — do it.
+If it makes more sense to raise your prices than to let clients know you’ll no longer expect a tip — do it.